 Dog Pests: Check the area you will be in for things like ticks, fleas, and heartworm carrying mosquitos.
 Make sure your dog is up to date on their vaccines and has some protection like a flea/tick collar.

 Jacket: I’m not into dressing up animals, but depending upon the pet sometimes they need it.
 My dog gets cold in a hurry if he gets wet, so we have a rain jacket for cool days and a warmer jacket for cold days to keep him comfortable.
-We also have some tiny boots (which he doesn’t love but tolerates) for those extra cold days when the snow clumps up on his feet.
+We also have some tiny boots (which he doesn’t love but tolerates) for those extra cold days when the snow clumps up on his feet or for emergencies where he hurts one.

 Doggie Warmth: For cool hiking days our pup is fine on the trail as long as we keep moving.
 When we stop for lunch he tends to cool off in a hurry.
 We can hold him in our jackets but he is often filthy and damp, so wrapping him in a travel towel or doggie sleeping bag works much better.